-Jesus was questioning the moral authority on which the others were judging her; and if none could be claimed, there was no basis on which to apply such an extreme penalty or any penalty, for that matter.
-The religious leaders would like to think they knew what their Bible said but certainly lacked the wisdom of when or how to apply the biblical passage.
-Being human and guilty of violating some rule or principle in one way or the other we have no legitimacy to judge anyone on moral grounds regardless of whether or not we believe Scripture is on the side of rejecting the action we criticize.
+Jesus’ approach was to question the moral authority on which the others were judging her; and if they did not have it, there was no basis on which to apply such an extreme penalty or any penalty, for that matter.
+The religious leaders would like to think they knew what their Bible said, but they certainly lacked the wisdom of when or how to apply the biblical passage.
+Being human and guilty of violating some rule or principle in one way or the other we have no legitimacy to judge anyone on moral grounds, regardless of whether or not we believe Scripture is on the side of rejecting the action we criticize.
 It’s just not our role.
 Moreover under God everyone is allowed to choose how to live.
 Indeed every choice has consequences.
-In the end He will be the judge.
-Meanwhile as a Christian I am required to stop judging and accept everyone.
+In the end God will be the judge.
+Meanwhile as Christians we are required to stop judging and accept everyone.
 In the Bible, it is only on the basis of faith in Jesus as Lord and Savior that God will accept us close to Him as His children.
 The Laws in Leviticus where some people go to condemn LGBTQ have been subject to Jesus’ expanded application of those Laws.
-They were the only means of relating with God in those days before Jesus came and changed their focus.
+They were the only means of relating with God in those days, before Jesus came and changed their focus and intention.

-Since Jesus’ coming we are now governed by a “new” Command: “Love one another”.
-(John 13:34) The Lord also tells us: “Love your neighbor as yourself”.
+Since Jesus’ coming we are now governed by a “new” Command: “Love one another” (John 13:34).
 This Expectation or Command originated in the OT, where it says: “… love your neighbor as yourself.
 I am the LORD.”
-(Leviticus 19:18) Do you notice this passage is from the same Leviticus from which some have selected a reason to hate or reject!
-It seems the love your neighbor passage is written in a way to emphasize there is to be no doubt about the requirement to abide by this very important Rule; so it ends with: “Signed, God”.
+(Leviticus 19:18) Do you notice?
+This passage is from the same Book of Leviticus from which some people have selected a reason to hate or reject others!
+Interestingly it seems that the love your neighbor passage is written in a way to emphasize there is to be no doubt about the requirement to abide by this very important Rule; so it ends with: “Signed, God”.
 Again Jesus expands on this OT Law when a legal expert asked Him: “Who is my neighbor?”
 How Jesus replied is instructive.
 Here’s what I mean:

-In other words Jesus asked for the letter of the Law and then He asked the expert what he knew for certain about that law.
+In other words Jesus asked for the letter of the Law and then He asked the expert (according to the Greek) what he knew for certain about that law.
 The Teaching by Jesus that followed remains a lasting legacy to Christians.
-It is conveyed in the story of this Good Samaritan (Luke 10:25-37).
-We find out He is not asking us to kindheartedly accept only the person next door.
-More than that He tells us: “Love thy neighbor as thyself” He means that where ever we encounter the call, we are to accept and provide for the peace of mind and body, as necessary to the extent of our ability, to anyone in need even to people despised in our society.
+It is conveyed in the story of the Good Samaritan (Luke 10:25-37).
+We find out Jesus is not asking us to be kind-hearted to only the person living next door.
+More than that, when He tells us: “Love thy neighbor as thyself” He means that where ever we are, we must accept everyone we encounter and show compassion, providing for the peace of mind and body, as necessary to the extent of our ability, to anyone in need, even to people despised in our society.

 So how do you, fellow Christian, see LGBTQ people?
-Do you see them as a problem, as evil or as just other people, God’s creatures like us who we are expected to love, whether they are non-Christians or are brothers and sisters, as may be the case – whom you are to love?
+Do you see them as a problem, as evil or as just other people: God’s creatures like us who we are expected to love, whether they are non-Christians or are brothers and sisters?
 We are to love everyone, LGBTQ included, as ourselves according to Jesus.
 We are all in God’s Plan!

 Christian friend, if you agree, go out and do likewise as Jesus told the lawyer.
 You will be making the world a better place and pleasing the Lord.
 Jesus, Himself gave this Principle as the Message of the entire Bible:

 “So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets.”
 (Matthew 7:12)